 3 Translation Styles That Make You Sound Human, Not Like a Robot

 Every translator gives you the same output.
 A Discord message, a LinkedIn DM, and a business email all get translated the same way — flat, neutral, robotic.
 That's because traditional translators don't understand tone.
-SwiftIn does.
+SwiftIn does — and tone control is one piece of a broader browser translator that also brings immersive bilingual reading on every webpage, type-as-you-go input translation in any field, and multiple AI engines under the hood.

 Why One Style Doesn't Fit All